 - Appearing in a video for a one-off news story or a vox pop interview

-If you want to work in entertainment, there is no minimum age to be able to work but you will need a permit and consent from your parent or guardian.
+If you want to work in entertainment, there is no minimum age to be able to work but your employer will need a permit and consent from your parent or guardian.

-Otherwise, if you want to work in an industry other than entertainment and you are between 13 and 15 years old you can apply for a permit to work.
+Otherwise, if you want to work in an industry other than entertainment and you are between 13 and 15 years old your employer can apply for a permit for you to work.

-Child Employment Permits are free and forms are available from the Department of Business and Innovation Victoria
+Child Employment Permits are free and forms are available from the Business Victoria website at www.business.vic.gov.au.

 Are there limits on the work I can do?